Skip to main content

 Land-Use, Land-Use Change, and Forestry

 This category is a net remover of carbon dioxide.
-The total removals equate to 25kT CO2e, equivalent to about 4% of the gross emissions.
-Data on land use is collated from various sources, and work is underway to improve this data.
+The total removals equate to -71kT CO2e, equivalent to about -12% of the gross emissions.